-What is Career Pathing?
-Whether you call it career design, career mapping, role planning, or professional development, Career Pathing is a way to map out how your reports can gain the skills, experience, and expertise to grow toward a particular role, responsibility, or outcome.
+Whether you call it career design, career mapping, role planning, or professional development, it is essential to map out how your people can gain the skills, experience, and expertise to grow toward a particular role, responsibility, or outcome.
+We call it Career Pathing.

 Are you unclear about the direction of your career and current job role — and do you expect your boss to figure that out for you?